 I asked my mom about menopause and she said it was no big deal.
 She had a hysterectomy, went on hormone replacement, and was just fine.
 My sisters are a decade older than me so I asked them.
 Neither one had a problem.
 None of my friends my age seemed to be suffering.
 Each woman experiences different symptoms.
 Some have no symptoms at all.
 I seemed to have every symptom.
 I grew up thinking that when we go through menopause, we dry up like raisins, put on our elastic waist pants, let our hair go gray and stop wearing makeup.
 Although my mom said it was no big deal, that is precisely what she did.
 It was the end of her sexuality.
 I still felt young and sexy and had a daughter in kindergarten.
 I didn’t want that to happen to me.

 The hot flashes started in 2014.
 I had heard about them but didn’t really know what to expect.
 I didn’t glow and flush, I turned bright red and sweat would drip down my face.
 I would wake up every night at 3 am sopping wet and cold.
-On top of that, I started experiencing memory lapses and would forget what I was saying mid sentence.
+On top of that, I started experiencing memory lapses and would forget what I was saying mid-sentence.
 I was achy and bloated and miserable.
-I was interviewing for a job at the the time.
+I was interviewing for a job at the time.
 I remember being in an interview when a bead of sweat rolled down the side of my cheek.
 I didn’t get that job or any other job during that time.
-Its like I had a flashing sign over my head that said “Menopausal Woman”.
+It’s like I had a flashing sign over my head that said “Menopausal Woman”.
 My last period was epic.
 I had an ovarian cyst that burst and the pain was excruciating.
 My lady parts decided to end with an explosion.
-Fitting for the five year build up.
+Fitting for the five-year build up.

 All the symptoms melted away as well except for the hot flashes and night sweats.
 I tried to cope with the hot flashes but my quality of life was pretty bad.
 Dripping sweat all the time is not fun!
-I went on a very low dose birth control pill that I take every other day.
+I went on a very low-dose birth control pill that I take every other day.
 It is a combo of estrogen and progestin.
 Bioidenticals don’t work for me because they contain soy and I can’t take soy.
 Now, apart from the pill, I am off meds and alcohol and have cut back considerably on caffeine.
 It is wonderful.
 I feel like I have my life back!
 People tell me how great I look.
-I feel like I made through to the other side and am able to tell women about it.
+I feel like I made it through to the other side and am able to tell women about it.
 I wish I had known all of the things I know now before the journey began.
 When our bodies go through this change, we have to be kind to ourselves and our bodies, almost as if we are pregnant.
-Beer, wine and cocktails are empty calories and can actually slow down our metabolism.
+Beer, wine, and cocktails are empty calories and can actually slow down our metabolism.
 I’m sure my evening vino was wreaking havoc, making me bloated and the hot flashes worse.
-Alcohol and coffee can add to irritability, anxiety, anger, rage and depression.
-Even two glasses or to cups of coffee per day can be too much.
+Alcohol and coffee can add to irritability, anxiety, anger, rage, and depression.
+Even two glasses or two cups of coffee per day can be too much.
 I’m sure an occasional glass or cup is fine, but I feel so great I decided to stop indefinitely.
 Taking psych meds can be helpful but add their own level of problems if we are addictive personalities.
 Doctors should be aware and careful when prescribing.
 Our bodies are changing, hormone levels are changing.
-Substances can add to to everything getting out of balance.
+Substances can add to everything getting out of balance.